 Section 1.
+Amendments

 These Rules and Regulations may be amended by the User Group subject to approval by the MnCCC Board.
 Notice of any proposed changes in the Rules and Regulations must be provided in writing to each Member Agency at least thirty (30) days in advance of any vote to amend or change this document.

-Section 2.
 These rules are subject to approval by the MnCCC Board.

 (End of Tyler User Group Rules and Regulations)